CompuRoot/static-sqlite3/README.md

 cd static-sqlite3
 ./build_static_sqlite.sh
 ```
-Compiled file will be placed in `release` directory.
+Compiled file will be placed in your local `release` directory.

+## Pre-compiled binary

 You can also download already compiled, `sqlite3` program from [releases][1].<br>
 To check integrity and authenticity of pre-compiled program, - download both, `sqlite3` and its signature `sqlite3.sig`,